Instructions Reference

 <div class="product-card on-sale featured">...</div>

-Without separator, the default is to concatenate everything with no delimiter.
-The separator attribute is particularly helpful because it automatically handles the case where some conditional items are absent — no extra spaces or dangling separators.
+Without separator, the default behavior concatenates everything with no delimiter.
+The separator attribute handles absent conditional items automatically, without extra spaces or dangling separators.

 #Placement Rules